alexjnirappil/alexjnirappil/README.md

 - 👋 Hi, I’m @alexjnirappil
-- 👀 I’m interested in cybersecurity
+- 👀 I’m interested in cybersecurity and data analytics
-- 🌱 I’m currently learning cybersecurity, salesforce and blockchain.
+- 🌱 I’m currently learning cybersecurity and Data analytics
-- 💞️ I’m looking to collaborate on security/ peneteration projects
+- 💞️ I’m looking to collaborate on security/ analytics projects
 - 📫 How to reach me on alexjnirappil@live.com

 <!---